sendynl/opensearch-query-builder/README.md

 ## Highlighting

-The `highlight()` method can be used to add a highlight section to your query along the rules in [the ElasticSearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/highlighting.html).
+The `highlight()` method can be used to add a highlight section to your query along the rules in [the OpenSearch docs](https://docs.opensearch.org/docs/latest/search-plugins/searching-data/highlight/).

 ```php
 $highlightSettings = [